danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

  1. Clean up environmet

-    To save money, delete the reources you created as part of PgBouncerVM craation.
+    To save money, delete the reources you created as part of PgBouncerVM creation.
 The easiest way is to delete the Resource Group

     Go to your ResourceGroup in any way you prefer to look for a resource on Azure